 Y – A person who reads books.
-This person may be a light reader who enjoys occasionally reading certain kinds of books.
-This person could also be a voracious reader who devours all genres of books, whose sole purpose in life is to read.
-They could also be somewhere in the middle, like me.
+This person can fit anywhere in the range of reading interest, from being a light reader who enjoys occasionally reading certain kinds of books to a voracious reader who devours all genres of books and whose sole purpose in life is to read.

 Let’s move on to the scenarios now.

-Scenario 1: X, who doesn’t know me well, asks me my weekend plans.
+Scenario 1: X, who doesn’t know me well, asks me about my weekend plans.